The Helgeland coast: worth its weight in gold

 The project, «Biodiversity and ecosystem services in Nordic coastal ecosystems: an IPBES-like assessment», was financed by the Nordic Council of Ministries.

-Reference: IPBES vol 1, chapter 3: IPBES vol 2, Helgeland case:
+IPBES vol 1, chapter 3: IPBES vol 2, Helgeland case: Biodiversity and ecosystem services in Nordic coastal ecosystems – an IPBES-like assessment.
+Summary for policymakers.

 Hancke, K., Gamfeldt, L., Gundersen, Jernberg, S., Norling, P., Ilvessalo-Lax, H., Poulsen, M. K., Sørensen, J., Mustonen, T., Andersen, G. S., Kvarnström, M., Heiskanen, A-S., & Tunón, H. (2018).
 Status and Trends of Biodiversity and Ecosystem Function (pp. 75–110).
 In A. Belgrano (Ed.).
 Biodiversity and ecosystem services in Nordic coastal ecosystems: an IPBES-like assessment.
 Volume 1.
 The general overview.
 TemaNord 2018:536 Copenhagen: Nordic Council of Ministers. https://doi.org/10.6027/TN2018-536